Android NDK/Native API Guidelines

 Prefer new APIs to changing API behavior

 1. Prefer new APIs to substantially changing behavior or meaning.
-New APIs are self-documenting as when they were added to the platform, whereas behavior changes are only surfaced in documentation but not otherwise guarded by lint or other automated checks.
+It is easy to tell when new APIs are added to the platform, whereas behavior changes are only surfaced in documentation but not otherwise guarded by lint or other automated checks.
 Behavior changes can be appropriate when backwards compatibility or overall API meaning is preserved.

 2. When a behavior change is required, consider enabling the new behavior based on targetSdkVersion.
 This helps developers maintain bug compatibility, but note that new APIs are still preferred because the app can only have a single targetSdkVersion and the developer's dependencies could still rely on the old behavior.